sigasi/sigasi_insights/releasenotes/sigasi-4.00.md

 date: 2018-06-20
 comments: true
 ---
-Sigasi Studio 4.0 is new, major release.
-The most visible new features are
+Sigasi Studio 4.0 is our newest major release.

+Hardware design & verification engineers are facing more and more complex challenges and Sigasi Studio continues to deliver the best productivity features. **SystemVerilog**, **VHDL** and **mixed language** projects can now all benefit from the best methods to handle:

+* Block Diagrams
+* State Machines
+* Hierarchy
+* Autocompletes
+* Errors
+* Code reuse
+* Documentation

 Read below to find more new and noteworthy changes.

-# Sigasi Studio 4.0
+# Sigasi Studio XPRT

-Sigasi Studio is a new, major release.
-- "XL DOC" now "XPRT"
+We have added Sigasi Studio XPRT to the Sigasi product line.

+Sigasi Studio XPRT is our newest flagship product and offers all Sigasi Studio features, both new and trusted.
+It will include all features you know from Sigasi Studio XL and XL-DOC, and has a lot more new features for you to discover.

+Good news for our loyal XL-DOC users: **existing and valid 3.x license keys will automatically unlock all Sigasi Studio XPRT 4.0 features.**

 [![Sigasi Studio XPRT license](/releasenotes/4.0/xprt.png "Sigasi Studio XPRT license")](/releasenotes/4.0/xprt.png)
-- Dropped support for legacy Sigasi 2.0 licenses

-**Notes**: We made huge efforts to make the *"3.8→4.0" update* as smooth as always.
-But in some corner cases, it is possible you'll see an empty editor or a hierarchy view with an error.
-In that case, follow these steps:
+**Update Notes**: We made huge efforts to make the *"3.8→4.0" update* as smooth as always.
+But in some specific cases, it is possible you'll see an empty editor or a hierarchy view with an error.
+In that case, follow [these steps][#reset-perspective].
-* Close all editors
-* Make sure you are in the "Sigasi" perspective: **Window > Perspective > Open Perspective > Other... > Sigasi** and **Open**
-* Reset the perspective: **Window > Perspective > Reset Perspective...** and **Yes**

 # Block Diagrams for SystemVerilog modules